 Calendar of all Lower Manhattan Tours (including our pay-what-you-wish tours)

-Lower Manhattan Walking Tour
+Lower Manhattan Walking Tour (Free Tours by Foot)

 It's where the first US Congress assembled and produced the Bill of Rights and where President George Washington took his first oath of office.

-This tour starts from the Battery Park, where you will see from a distance the Statue of Liberty and Ellis Island, then makes its way through Wall Street and the Financial District, ending up near City Hall and the World Trade Center area.
+This tour starts from the Charging Bull on Broadway, where you will see from a distance the Statue of Liberty and Ellis Island, then makes its way through Wall Street and the Financial District, ending up near City Hall and the World Trade Center area.